ianfleeton/zmey/api_doc/endpoints/admin/products/POST_create.md

 ### Additional attributes

+* **allow_fractional_quantity** — Whether a fractional amount of this product can be added to the basket.
+Useful for products sold by weight, volume, length or area.
+Default is false.
 * **brand** — Brand / manufacturer of the product.
 Used in Google Shopping feed.
 * **description** — A description of the product.
 * **google_description** — An alternative description to use in Google feeds to meet editorial guidelines.